HeyGen for L&D: The Ultimate AI Video Jumpstart Guide

 Include Context & Intent

-Let the AI know the purpose: is it for a product demo, a social ad, or a tutorial?
-Context helps tailor the result.
+Let the AI know the purpose: Is it for a product demo, a social ad, or a tutorial?
+Providing context helps customise the result.

 Use Descriptive Language